tbttin/notes/vims/adapting-tips-and-tricks.md

 ## Jumpings

-- Just recall, '`wrap`'ed long line:
+- Just recall, `wrap`ed long line:

   + `g0` to first visible character in this line.